JiscPER/jper/docs/api/API.md

 Allowed parameters for each request are:

-* api_key - Optional.
+* **api_key** - Optional.
 May be used for tracking API usage, but no authentication is required for this endpoint.
-* since - Required.
-Timestamp from which to provide notifications, of the form YYYY-MM-DD or YYYY-MM-DDThh:mm:ssZ (in UTC timezone)
-    * YYYY-MM-DD will be considered equivalent to YYYY-MM-DDT00:00:00Z
+* **since** - Required.
+Timestamp from which to provide notifications, of the form YYYY-MM-DD or YYYY-MM-DDThh:mm:ssZ (in UTC timezone); YYYY-MM-DD is considered equivalent to YYYY-MM-DDT00:00:00Z
-* page - Optional; defaults to 1.
+* **page** - Optional; defaults to 1.
 Page number of results to return.
-* pageSize - Optional; defaults to 25, maximum 100.
+* **pageSize** - Optional; defaults to 25, maximum 100.
 Number of results per page to return.

+#### Repository routed notifications

+The endpoint lists all routed notifications for your repository.

+You will not be able to tell from this endpoint which other repositories have been identified for this notification.

+    GET /routed/<repo_id>[?<params>]

+Here, **repo_id** is your Router account id, which can be obtained from your account page.

+#### All routed notifications

+The endpoint lists all routed notifications, without restricting them to the repositories they have been routed to.

+You will not be able to tell from this endpoint which repositories have been identified for this notification.

+    GET /routed[?<params>]

+#### Possible Responses

-If any of the required parameters are missing, or fall outside the allowed range, you will receive a 400 (Bad Request) and an error message in the body:
+* If any of the required parameters are missing, or fall outside the allowed range, you will receive a 400 (Bad Request) and an error message in the body:

     HTTP 1.1  400 Bad Request